Affidavit of Service (Form 6B)

 All information in the Affidavit must be accurate.
 Any false statements may be considered perjury, which is a criminal offence in Canada.

-Who Can Complete and Swear an Affidavit of Service (Form 6B)?
+Who Completes and Swears an Affidavit of Service (Form 6B)?

-Only the individual who physically served the documents is allowed to complete and swear Form 6B.
+Only the individual who served the documents may complete and swear Form 6B.
 This person is known as the server.
+They can serve the documents in person or by mail, courier, or email.

 Who Cannot Complete the Affidavit?